JeffreySanford/docker-audiocraft/docs/gpu_and_costs.md

   - Large batches (e.g. 100+ tracks in one session).
   - Heavier video or large-model experiments.

+Model management note

+- Keep model checkpoints in the host `model-cache/` directory and reference them via `workspace/models_manifest.json` rather than committing large files into git.
+Use `scripts/download_model.py` to prefill `model-cache` on machines (local or cloud) before running heavy batches.

 By combining local GPU for experimentation and cloud GPUs for scaled rendering, you can keep overall costs in the tens of dollars for substantial amounts of content.